CassidyPrather/amoeba_rl/README.txt

 Post 7DRL patch (v2.0.0); fixes bugs and improves general balance.
 Upgraded core framework to .NET 5.0, allowing for easy deployment of cross-platform builds.

+# Important Note for Linux Users

+Make sure to install [libgdplus](https://www.mono-project.com/docs/gui/libgdiplus/) with your package manager of choice, in addition to the .NET framework, to run the game.

 # How to Play

 ## Controls